canmet-energy/btap_batch/README.md

 For costing, BTAP uses the National Energy Board Utility [rates](resources/ceb_fuel_end_use_prices.csv).
 These are averaged costs per GJ and do not have block or tiered surcharges.
 Equipment and materials costing requires a licence for RSMeans.
 Please contact RSMeans for a licence if you wish to use their data.
 We are currently using RSMean 2020 data in btap.

 ## Interface
 BTAP Batch has a command line interface.
-There is currenly no GUI and the commands can be listed using the help (-h) switch.
-The build command is one of several commands you have at your disposal in btap_batch.
-You can use the -h switch to reveal all the commands.
+You can use the (help) -h switch to reveal all the commands.
 Here is an example of the help output.
 ```bash
 (venv) PS C:\btap_batch> python ./bin/btap_batch.py -h
 Usage: btap_batch.py [OPTIONS] COMMAND [ARGS]...